How selling gold from Fowey by post works

 A note on Fowey, and what tends to arrive in its parcels

 Fowey is a small Cornish harbour town on a steep-sided estuary, with a long maritime and china-clay shipping history.
+It is a quiet, settled town in a remote part of the county.
+Fowey residents sell gold and silver by post, anywhere in the UK, with no shop visit needed.

 From towns like this we tend to see inherited family jewellery, single earrings and broken chains, and the occasional gold coin or piece of hallmarked silver kept from an earlier generation.